sycarion/5eSRDs/srds/a5e/source/a5esrd_VRC.md

 **Student Mementos**

 1. Your college notebooks which you insisted on writing in by hand.
 2. A photograph of yourself in your graduation clothes.
-You donít know who that stranger is you have your arm around.
+You don√≠t know who that stranger is you have your arm around.
 3. A letter of recommendation from your old professor.
 4. A textbook written by a scientist whose research has fallen into disgrace..
 5. The qualification certificate and medal of which you are so proud
 6. A pile of student debt you have yet to pay off.
 7. The scandalous novel you borrowed from your roommate.
 You never did give that back!.
-8. The university jacket, emblazoned with its logo, which doesnít really fit you any more.
+8. The university jacket, emblazoned with its logo, which doesn√≠t really fit you any more.
-9. A piece of mysterious rock which you ëborrowedí from a university lab.
+9. A piece of mysterious rock which you √´borrowed√≠ from a university lab.
 10. The letter an old flame left you when they suddenly disappeared from your life.

 # Destiny